eth-infinitism/bundler-spec/p2p-specs/p2p-interface.md

 )
 ```

 The `pooled_user_ops_by_hash` requests UserOp mempool of all connected peers as soon as bundler node starts up.
 The node requests UserOps from the recipients mempool for a given `mempool_id` and `offset`.
 The `offset` is set to `0` for the initial call.
-The recommended soft limit for PooledUserOpHashes requests is MAX_OPS_PER_REQUEST hashes.
+The recommended soft limit for PooledUserOpHashes requests is `MAX_OPS_PER_REQUEST` hashes.
 The recipient may enforce an arbitrary limit on the response (size or serving time), which must not be considered a protocol violation.
-The `more_flag` is set to 0, if the connected peer's reported hashes is <= to MAX_OPS_PER_REQUEST. otherwise the `more_flag` is set to a value > 0.
+The `more_flag` is set to 0, if the connected peer's reported hashes is <= to `MAX_OPS_PER_REQUEST`.
+Otherwise the `more_flag` is set to a value > 0.
 The value of `more_flag` can be used to determine the number of subsequent req/resp a node has to perform to refetch the missing hashes from the connected peer.

+The request/response MUST be encoded as a single SSZ-field.

+The response MUST consist of a single `response_chunk`.

 #### PooledUserOpsByHash